4neesh/DevBlog/src/posts/002javaObjectNotation.md

 ```
 <p>
-The remaining classifications follow the linear complexity pattern, where the resources required will inflate at the respective growth of n.
-For (n Log (n)), this would mean as the input elements increase, the resources required would approximately increase at the rate of (n log (n)), and so on.
+The remaining classifications follow the linear time pattern, where the resources required will increase at the respective growth of n.
+For (n log (n)), this would mean as the input elements grow, the resources required would approximately increase at the rate of (n log (n)), and so on.
 </p>
 <br>
 <h4>Calculating the Big O of an algorithm</h4>
 <p>
-We will use the below example to calculate the Time Complexity of an algorithm:<br>
+As algorithms will usually consist of multiple operations, we will use the example below to understand how we consider multiple operations into a Big O calculation.<br>
 </p>

 ```java{numberLines: true}